Supernova search set up:

 First of all let’s get the numbers right.

-To do this amount of observations you need a good mount really good mount.
-Even though you won’t be doing alot of long exposures you will wear out a poor mount really quickly and you need the accuracy that mostly high end mounds provide.
+To do this amount of observations you need a good mount a really good mount.
+Even though you won’t be doing a lot of long exposures you will wear out a poor mount really quickly and you need the accuracy that mostly high end mounds provide.

-If we are looking for faint 14-18mag stars you need a light bucket and these days they are easily able to get for a good price.
+If we are looking for faint 14-18mag stars you need a light bucket and these days they are easily available for a good price.
 I use a Celestron 14 inch others use Meade 12 and 14 inch scopes one guy I know uses a Celestron 9.25 and has discovered 2 SN.
-Optics are the key here don’t get a poor quality scope the better it is the fainter you will be able to get to while imaging.
+Optics are the key here don’t get a poor quality scope, the better it is the fainter magnitude you will be able to get to while imaging.

 Stu Parkers Paramount ME with a Celestron 14" Telescope

-It is very advisable to have a Permanente set up for the simple reason that it is far quicker and you can start imaging at a moment notice without the need of tedious setting up and carrying a heavy telescope outside.
+It is very advisable to have a permanent set up for the simple reason that it is far quicker and you can start imaging at a moments notice without the need of tedious setting up and carrying a heavy telescope outside.
 I do however know of portable setups that work ok but if possible it is highly recommended to have a housed telescope.